 Capital programming influences land development decisions.
-It is the strategic management of such investments and the resulting development pattern that forms a cornerstone of this Master Plan.
-By properly coordinating utility extensions and other capital improvements with the planning and growth management efforts, the village and townships can more directly control the direction and pace of development.
+It is the strategic management of such investments and the resulting development pattern that forms a cornerstone of this Master planning and growth management efforts, the Village and Townships can more directly control the direction and pace of development.
 Capital programming should be viewed as more than just an administrative task.
-Using the Master Plan to identify the location and development desired and the Capital developers when and how development or re-development of particular parcels will be encouraged and the type of development that is sought.
+Using the Master Plan to identify the location and development desired and the Capital Improvements Program to schedule the provision of services, the Townships and will be encouraged and the type of development that is sought.